Greek and Turkish leaders seek to highlight thaw in relations, but tensions remain beneath the surface - ExBulletin

 Greek and Turkish leaders seek to highlight thaw in relations, but tensions remain beneath the surface

-ISTANBUL (AP) Greek and Turkish leaders met Monday for talks aimed at highlighting their efforts to put aside decades-old differences, but they also revealed deep divisions over the war between Israel and Hamas.
+ISTANBUL (AP) Greek and Turkish leaders met Monday for talks aimed at underscoring their efforts to shelve decades-old conflictsbut they also revealed deep divisions over the war between Israel and Hamas.

-Speaking at a news conference in Ankara after the two-hour face-to-face summit, Turkish President Recep Tayyip Erdogan pounced on comments by Greek Prime Minister Kyriakos Mitsotakis in which he called Hamas a terrorist organization.
+Speaking at a news conference in Ankara after the two-hour face-to-face summit, Turkish President Recep Tayyip Erdogan pounced on the Greek prime minister's comments.
+Kyriakos Mitsotakis in which he called Hamas a terrorist organization.

 I do not consider Hamas a terrorist group, Erdogan said.
 I see it as a group of people trying to protect their own land.
 He also revealed that Turkey was currently treating more than 1,000 Hamas members in its hospitals.